AEROSMITH LOST ARCHIVE: the story, the secrets, the songs inside!

 ‘When the Monkey Comes’ is an Aerosmith outtake from Nine Lives album.
 It was recorded during the 1996 sessions at the South Beach studio.
 A version of the song was later reworked under a new name, ‘Angle’s Eyes’, and released for the Charlie’s Angels movie soundtrack in 2000.
 A demo of the song was found … More “WHEN THE MONKEY COMES” the Perry/Frederiksen rough that turned on to Angel’s Eye

-“HISTORY OF MAN” Pat Macdonald’s humorous recount of humanity for Aerosmith
+“HISTORY OF MAN” Pat Macdonald’s humorous recount of humanity that could have been a single for Aerosmith

 “History of Man” is an Aerosmith outtake from the 1996 South Beach sessions for the Nine Lives album.
 The song was written by Pat Macdonald and Mark Hudson, brought to the band by Hudson and produced during the first attempt of the album with Glen Ballard producing it.
-The song title can be read in … More “HISTORY OF MAN” Pat Macdonald’s humorous recount of humanity for Aerosmith
+The song title can be read in … More “HISTORY OF MAN” Pat Macdonald’s humorous recount of humanity that could have been a single for Aerosmith

 “GIVE IT AWAY” a Perry/Frederiksen rough demo for Nine Lives that Steven Tyler liked enough to try